XinRedhat/oadp-gcpbucket/README.md

-# velero-gcpbucket
+# oadp-gcpbucket

-This script is used to create a GCP bucket for OADP as backup storage.
-Regarding the detailed steps, you can refer to this [link](https://github.com/vmware-tanzu/velero-plugin-for-gcp).
+This script is to help create a GCP bucket for OADP as backup storage.
+In the meanwhile, it also create a unique service account for the bucket access.
+When the script is done, it will produce a `credentials-velero-gcp` file and `dpa.yml` file for OADP configuration.
+Regarding the detail, you could reference [Velero plugins for GCP]( https://github.com/vmware-tanzu/velero-plugin-for-gcp)

 * Login to Google Cloud
 ```